“Every year we re-evaluate the value proposition of Oak Meadow and know that if we left, we would regret it.”

 Cultural studies in the Lower Elementary program are comprised of geography, history, and science.
 The cross-curricular nature of topics appeals to students and capitalizes on their interests and learning styles.
 The broad scope of the curriculum cultivates students who are culturally aware and have a true appreciation for the diversity and interest in the world around them.
 Students begin to gain an understanding of time and history with an overview of human history through storytelling and colorful timelines.
 Through research and experimentation they gain a basic knowledge of the political, physical, and economic geography of the continents.

 Lower Elementary science lessons incorporate biology, chemistry, physics, and earth sciences.
 Through storytelling, hands-on experiments, exploration, and research, students gain a knowledge of the basic land and water formations, longitude and latitude, the use of a compass, and the study of different flora and fauna.
 Students also learn about the families of the animal kingdom, including vertebrates and invertebrates.
-The scientific method is taught at the elementary level, and students in the third year (grade) of Lower Elementary and older synthesize a multitude of skills in a scientific presentation at the Oak Meadow Science Fair in the spring.
+The scientific method is taught at the elementary level, and students in the third year (grade) of Lower Elementary and older apply these skills in an interdisciplinary project in which they explore the work of inventors, identify a real-world need, design and build a prototype, and craft a persuasive sales pitch to present at our annual Invention Convention.

 Social and emotional learning includes self-awareness, self-management, social awareness, responsible decision-making and relationship skills.
 By developing these skills and promoting prosocial behavior, we strive to create learning environments where students feel safe, valued, and connected.
 Lower Elementary students explore developmentally appropriate concepts of social and emotional learning.
 Topics may include the uniqueness of individuals, managing big emotions, the hidden rules in social situations, conflict resolution, kindness, mentoring, friendship, and more.
 Classes are facilitated in both small groups by grade level, and in large groups by class.
 Lessons are taught through role-playing activities, stories, hands-on activities, visuals, and guided discussions.